 It’s natural to compare Nacho Analytics to other tools.
-Some pick up on the “analytics” part and think Google.
-The competitive intel part rings the SpyFu bell, and the on-page analytics reminds people of SimilarWeb.
+Some people read the “analytics” part and think Google.
+The competitive intel angle sounds an awful lot like SpyFu, and on-page analytics reminds people of SimilarWeb.
 It’s helpful to have reference points like these, but Nacho Analytics is quite different from all three.

 What’s the difference between SpyFu and Nacho Analytics?